jpablo/zenith/README.md

 `Zenith` is a Lean 4 library inspired by [ZIO](https://zio.dev/).

-Right now the main goals are pedagogical:
+The main goals are pedagogical:

 * Explore how to translate certain OO patterns into Lean
 * Simple implementation of ZIO better suited for high level analysis
 * Visualization of program execution
 * etc

-But once the library matures enough it should be usable for regular programming.

 ## Features